Location: Wynnewood, PA

 Square Footage: 240,050

 Completion Date: 2014

-The Heart and Lung Pavilion will offer cardiovascular and pulmonary care, enhanced privacy and convenience, and resources for accelerated translation of scientific research into clinical practice.
-The 5 story patient tower pavilion consisted of multi-phases including three inpatient floors, and an ICU, and will be the first dedicated heart and lung facility in the area.
+The newly constructed Heart and Lung Pavilion offers cardiovascular and pulmonary care, enhanced privacy and convenience, and resources for accelerated translation of scientific research into clinical practice.
+The 5-story patient tower pavilion consisted of multi-phases including three inpatient floors, and an ICU, and will be the first dedicated heart and lung facility in the area.
 The pavilion also includes a new sky bridge to the existing parking garage and a connector building that connects the new pavilion to the existing hospital for continuity.

-An Energy Services Center in the basement and ground floors of the newly constructed parking structure will provide new utility distribution throughout the campus.
+An Energy Services Center in the basement and ground floors of the newly constructed parking structure provide new utility distribution throughout the campus.
 Services include new electrical, fiber optics, steam, condensate, and fuel oil line.
-A new chilled water plant with 2,000 tons of cooling capacity capable of supporting 1.1 million square feet of occupied space was also added.
+A new chilled water plant with 2,000 tons of cooling capacity capable of supporting 1.1 million sq ft of occupied space was also added.

 To improve campus access and parking, a new 1,306-car parking garage, and additional surface lots were added.
 The main entrance to the campus was renovated and a newly configured the rear boulevard was added.